Web DevelopmentArchitecture

 return visitRepository.save(visit);

-- Controller → handles HTTP requests and CORS
+• Controller → handles HTTP requests and CORS headers

-- Repository → Spring Data JPA interface for database access
+• Repository → Spring Data JPA interface — no SQL needed for basic operations

-- Entity/DTO → data model with JPA annotations
+• Entity/DTO → data model with JPA annotations and Lombok for boilerplate

 Database migrations are managed by Flyway, so schema changes are versioned and repeatable.
 The app connects to a PostgreSQL 16 instance that persists its data via a Docker volume.